Will Musk’s hands-off ideal for Twitter have broad appeal? - NewsBreak

 The more hands-off approach to content moderation that Musk envisions has many users concerned that the platform will reanimate accounts that propagated dangerous conspiracies and harassment.

-Wall Street analysts said if he goes too far, it could also alienate advertisers — Twitter's chief revenue source.
-And it could make it harder to retain the San Francisco-based company's more than 7,500 employees, some of whom are already voicing concerns about the possibility of a backslide on content standards.
+Wall Street analysts said if he goes too far, it could also alienate advertisers — Twitter’s chief revenue source.
+And it could make it harder to retain some of the San Francisco-based company’s more than 7,500 employees, some of whom are already voicing doubts about the future of their stock-based compensation on top of broader concerns about a backslide on content standards.

 In Europe, officials reminded Musk about a new law, the Digital Services Act, that will force tech companies to step up policing of their online platforms.